Step-by-Step Guide

 As AI agents take over routine work, deliberately redirect your team's freed-up time to high-value growth activities.
 Move support agents from ticket resolution to customer success roles where they proactively reduce churn and identify upsell opportunities.
 Shift sales reps from administrative tasks to relationship building and consultative selling.
 Transition operations staff from manual processing to strategic process improvement.

-This reallocation is not automatic.
+This reallocation isn't automatic.
 Without intentional planning, teams will fill their freed-up time with lower-priority tasks or simply slow down.
 Create clear expectations for how the team should use their additional capacity.
 Set goals that reflect the new, higher-value focus: customer retention rates, upsell revenue, pipeline velocity, and process improvement initiatives.

 4